Go to Reviews.org AU Edition

 You can go with the classic choice, a home security system.
 Sure, you have to pay monthly fees if you want professional monitoring.
 Yes, it’s a pain to get a city alarm license.
 But even if your alarm never goes off, just knowing that it’s there can give you a priceless feeling of security.

 On the other hand, you can take a do-it-yourself approach to home security.
 We’re not just talking installation or self-monitored security; we mean self-monitoring through CCTV surveillance systems.
 A CCTV system lets you keep an eagle eye on your property without monthly fees or monitoring.
 However, you’re not only responsible for monitoring your system—you also have to manually call law enforcement when something goes wrong.

 So which is better?
 More importantly, which is better for you?
 Let’s talk it out.

 What is a security system?

-When we say security system, we mean a series of devices including window, door, and environmental sensors that connect to a central keypad or hub (and usually your phone).
+A security system is a series of devices, including window, door, and environmental sensors that connect to a central keypad or hub (and usually your phone).
 The networked devices provide real-time updates on activity inside and outside your home.
-Security systems are almost always professionally monitored as well.

 Advantages of a security system

-If you’re going to use a home security company, we highly recommend one of our top three security companies:
+If you’re going to get an alarm system from a home security company, try one of our top three.